 Round out the sides, removing any bits of brisket that are extremely thin and prone to burning.
 This also encourages the smoke to flow more evenly across the surfaces.

-Trim off any excess bits of fat on the bottom of the brisket as well.
+Trim off any excess bits of fat on the bottom of the brisket.
 This side does not have a fat cap, but it will generally have some silver skin and thin bits of fat.

 Seasoning Choices